 This series was exhibited in downtown Montréal in 2018.
 Each piece is made from scraps of local species of wood, using traditional ‘shop sawn’ veneering techniques.
-It is about the expression of time in the grain graphics and growth rings of the wood.
-As well, it explores loss, memory and changeless change in the inner life of the tree.
+It reveals the passage of time in the grain graphics and growth rings of the wood.
 The majority of this series was acquired by the Claridge art collection, as well as several private collectors.

 Explorations in woodcut printmaking